 Recently members of our development team here at Twipe attended the AWS Summit in Berlin and came back with new insights on machine learning.
 Coupled with the call from Benedict Evans at GEN Summit to change the way we talk about artificial intelligence, it’s time to make sure we’re all on the same page when it comes to AI, ML, and all the other important acronyms you hear in every conversation about the future of news these days.
 (For an introduction to machine learning, including a one sentence definition and a brief explanation of the different types of machine learning, read our guide available here).

-Joris Gielen, Jasmien Lismont, Bram Hendrickx, and Lies Tambeur have answered some of the common questions you might have–something else you want to know?
-Let us know!
+Joris Gielen, Jasmien Lismont, Bram Hendrickx, and Lies Tambeur have answered some of the common questions you might have.

 What can non-technical people do with machine learning?